 Business rates relief and reduction

-Charities and sports clubs may be are entitled to 80% Business Rates relief on a property they use.
+Charities and sports clubs are entitled to 80% Business Rates relief on a property they use.

 Properties where only fixtures and fittings remain may be entitled to Business Rate relief.